 They broadcast their eggs over various spawning shoals that make them broadcast spawners.
 Once fertilized, these eggs sink to the bottom and get lodged between boulders and gravels.

-They reach their reproducing stage when they are 6-7 years old and live for more than 25 years.
+They reach their reproducing stage when they are 6-7 years old and live for over 25 years.

 2. How to Catch Lake Trout

-Lake Trout are one of the most sorts after fish in North America.
+Lake Trout are one of the most sought-after fish in North America.
 They prefer cold waters, so keep in mind a few tips that would lure them to your trap.

 2.1.
 Use the Right Rod